msaurelius/msaurelius/README.md

   </tbody>
   <tbody>
     <tr>
-      <td>CRAN (working experience place)</td>
+      <td>CRAN (working experience compay</td>
-      <td>For my working experience company I built an CRAN beside testing for 6 months.
-A CRAN is simplified a home made library which can be modified by the R developers of the company.
-The CRAN which I needed to built was used for internal only.
-And I learned about package management.<br>
+      <td>For my working experience company I built a CRAN beside testing for the company for 6 months.
+Simplified, a CRAN is a homemade library which can be modified by the R developers of the company.
+The cran which I needed to built was for internal use only.<br>
 What did I learn?: <br>

 - R<br>